Castor, Louisiana

 Castor is a village in Bienville Parish in north Louisiana, United States.
 The population was 209 at the 2000 census but increased 23% to 258 in 2010.
 The median age was 32.2 years.
 The village was established in 1900.
 The name "Castor" refers to the genus Castoridae or beaver, a Latin term, contrary to an oral tradition of the word being Native American in origin.

-Castor's ZIP code is 71016, and the local landline AT&T telephone numbers start with 544, with wireless number prefixes varying according to service provider.
+Castor's ZIP code is 71016.
 A number of surrounding smaller villages, both incorporated and not, including Roy, utilize the ZIP code of Castor.

 History

 During the Civil War, Castor supplied salt for the Confederacy.
 A salt works was operated west of Castor by Alfred P. King.
+Burrell Hicks Matthews and Alfred P. King ran a post office here called "Salt Spring" between 1849 and 1866.
 The area supplied hundreds of young men as soldiers during the Civil War, including the Castor Guards and the Bienville Rifles.